Kuan Wang: Education

+Career

+In 1977 he joined the Department of Chemistry at the University of Texas at Austin as assistant professor.
+During his early years at UT, Wang and his co-workers discovered two previously unrecognized high molecular weight proteins of myofibrils, Titin and Nebulin, which fundamentally changed our understanding of muscle sarcomeres.

 At UT Wang was promoted to associate professor in 1984 and professor in 1989.
 During this period, Wang and his coworkers extended and ramified their findings on the structures of Titin and Nebulin and how they function within the sarcomere.